Italy : Safety by CityItaly - safety as a country

 Genoa has some more dangerous areas and some safer, but the city center is a story for itself.

-The city centre, gorgeous during the day and filled with people walking around, isn’t the best option for roaming during night alone (actually it’s better going out there with a group).
+The city center, gorgeous during the day and filled with people walking around, isn’t the best option for roaming during the night alone (actually it’s better going out there with a group).

 This is because it’s very easy to find shady groups of people there, especially around the typical narrow streets of Genoa (called “vicoli” there).